Search the site

 Erasmus+ is the European Union programme for education, training, youth and sport in Europe.

-The name Erasmus stands for EuRopean community Action Scheme for the Mobility of University Students.
+The name Erasmus is the acronym for EuRopean community Action Scheme for the Mobility of University Students.

-Taking part in the Erasmus+ Programme means accessing boundless opportunities.
-Erasmus+ fosters participation, personal growth, and tangible experiences of European mobility.
+Participating in the Erasmus+ Programme means benefiting from a boundless opportunity.
+Erasmus+ entails engagement, personal growth and a concrete experience of European mobility.

-The Programme stands for inclusiveness and high-quality education, as well as opportunities for teaching, work and volunteering experiences.
+The Programme stands for inclusivity and high-quality education, as well as for opportunities for teaching and work or volunteering experiences.

-Erasmus+ is open to all ages, enabling active engagement in democratic society, genuine intercultural understanding—also through language learning—and facilitates openness and progression towards the world of work.
-Erasmus+ helps to encourage empathy.
+Erasmus+ is open to all ages, empowering active participation in democratic society, facilitating genuine intercultural understanding—including through language learning—and fostering openness and development towards the world of work.
+Erasmus+ helps to nurture empathy.

 • School education, including early childhood education and care.
-This covers projects in the school education sector, involving school leaders, teachers, and school staff, as well as pupils at all levels of school education, from nursery to primary and secondary school.
+This includes projects in school education involving school leaders, teachers and school staff, as well as pupils at all levels, from pre-school to primary and secondary education.

-• Vocational education and training, for apprentices and students in vocational institutes, professionals and vocational training staff, staff of initial vocational training organisations, trainers, and professionals in companies.
+• Vocational education and training, for apprentices and students attending vocational institutes, professionals and vocational training staff, staff of initial vocational training organisations, trainers and professionals in companies.

-• Higher education, including students from all three study cycles (Bachelor’s, Master’s, and PhD or equivalent), as well as academic staff, staff of higher education institutions, trainers, and professionals in companies.
+• Higher education, involving students of all three cycles (Bachelor’s, Master’s and PhD or equivalent), as well as academic staff, staff of higher education institutions, trainers and professionals in companies.

-• Youth, aged 13 to 30, in addition to youth workers, organisations active in the youth sector, associations, local authorities, NGOs, and informal youth groups.
+• Youth, aged 13 to 30, including youth workers, organisations active in the youth sector, associations, local authorities, NGOs and informal youth groups.

-• Adult education, targeting members of adult education organisations, trainers, adult education staff, and adult learners.
+• Adult education, for members of adult education organisations, trainers, staff of adult education institutions and adult learners.

 The programme consists of three actions:

-1. Key Action 1: Individual mobility for learning
+1. Key Action 1: individual mobility for learning purposes

-The Erasmus Policy Statement (EPS) is an integral part of the University’s Internationalisation strategy and is required in order to obtain the Erasmus Charter for Higher Education.
+The Erasmus Policy Statement (EPS) is an integral part of the University’s Internationalisation strategy and a document required to obtain the Erasmus Charter for Higher Education.

 EPS 2021-2027